 FTM / Intelligent Lighting / Panasonic Industry — Grid-EYE Infrared Sensor

-The Grid-EYE infrared array sensor is the first 64-pixel IR camera to be housed in a compact surface-mount package.
-Based on Panasonic MEMS technology, Grid-EYE combines a MEMS sensor chip, a digital ASIC with an I2C interface, and a silicon lens in an 11.6 mm x 8 mm x 4.3 mm package, around 70% smaller than competing products.
-The thermopile elements are in an 8 x 8 grid format which measures both temperature and temperature gradients contactlessly.
-These temperature outputs can be converted to a 64-pixel thermal image.
+The Grid-EYE infrared array sensor is a 64-pixel infrared camera housed in a compact surface-mount package.
+Grid-EYE combines a MEMS sensor chip, a digital ASIC with an I2C interface, and a lens in an 11.6 mm x 8 mm x 4.3 mm package.

-The data about people in the controlled space can be used for various functions:
+Sensor outputs that show the presence of people in the controlled space can be used for various functions:

 Because the Grid-EYE provides a deliberately low-resolution, 64-pixel image output, this monitoring of people’s usage of a space is inherently anonymized, and so avoids the risk of infringing users’ right to privacy.